This Bat Resource Guide will help you through the process of finding, selecting, and caring for your bat.

 Which bat offers the biggest sweet spot and the most “pop”?

 Typically, a larger barrel diameter will result in a larger sweet spot or hitting surface.
 The pop of a bat is not a physically measured feature.
 It will vary from player to player and bat to bat.

-Does my bat require me to break it in?
+Does my bat require some break in time?
 Should I roll or shave my bat to help expedite the break-in period?

 - Aluminum / Alloy bats do not require a break-in period.
-These bats are “hot out of the wrapper” and are able to be used in a game right away.
+These bats are “hot out of the wrapper” and can be used in a game right away.

 - Composite bats may require a break-in period.
 If you feel your bat is not at optimal performance out of the wrapper, we recommend about 50 swings either off of a tee or by soft toss with a ¼" rotation of the barrel after each swing.